ncatlab/nlab-content/pages/7/6/9/8/8967/content.md

 Just as distributivity pullbacks encode the right adjoint to a [[base change]] functor, _partial products_ (as for example in [Dyckhoff and Tholen, Section 2](#Tholen)) encode the right adjoint to the related _pullback functor_ -- existence of such an adjoint is an equivalent condition for exponentiability of a morphism.

-More precisely, for a morphism $f$ as above, the pullback functor $- \times f$ sends distributivity pullbacks to partial products, and when this has a right adjoint, the adjoint sends partial products to distributivity pullbacks.

 ## Related pages